digitalspider/jcsite/README.md

 # JCloud Website

-This is the source for the [jcloud website](http://jcloud.com.au) which is built using the [jcframe framework](https://github.com/digitalspider/jcframe).
+This was the source for the [jcloud website](http://jcloud.com.au), originally built using the [jcframe framework](https://github.com/digitalspider/jcframe). but later enhanced to use the jcloud framework.

+This is now deprecated and has been moved into the [jcloud](https://github.com/digitalspider/jcframe) repository.